15 Sep 2020

-Are you in your final year of an approved program of study to become a physiotherapist?
+In your final year of an approved program of study and excited about starting work as a physiotherapist?

-Before you can start practising and using the protected title, ‘physiotherapist’, you must be registered with the Physiotherapy Board of Australia (the Board).
+Before you can start practising and using the protected title, ‘physiotherapist’, you must be registered with the Physiotherapist Board of Australia (the Board).

 When you apply for registration, your application is carefully assessed against the Board’s requirements for registration.

 For graduate registration as a physiotherapist, you need to prove that you meet the following standards:

 We will also ask you to disclose any criminal history and to declare whether you have any health impairments that may affect your ability to practise.